mugaliraghu/Trigger-SNS-and-SQS-using-EventRule/README.md

 distributed systems, and serverless applications.
 EventBridge is a serverless event bus that can be used to integrate AWS services, SaaS applications, and custom applications.

-Using this template, you can define an EventBridge rule that filters for certain events and sends those events to an SNS topic and an SQS queue.
+The aim of the application is, When an EC2 instance state changes, AWS EventBridge sends a notification message to the EventRule defined in the CloudFormation template.
+The EventRule filters the events based on source and detail-type, and sends the notification message to two targets - the SNS topic and the SQS queue.
-The SNS topic can be used to send notifications to subscribers via email, SMS, or other protocols, while the SQS queue can be used to store and process the messages asynchronously.
-This can be useful for building real-time monitoring and alerting systems, as well as decoupled and scalable serverless architectures.

 navigate to the file where  template.yaml file is presenet and do
 ```